frandieguez/frandieguez.com/content/blog/posts/2007-08-23-ive-been-thinking-about-you/index.md

 ---
 id: 186
-title: 'I&#039;ve been thinking about you'
+title: I've been thinking about you
 date: 2007-08-23T18:46:52+00:00
 author: Fran Diéguez
 layout: post